Marilyn June (Vollmer) SnyderFebruary 15, 1929 ~ January 12, 2017 (age 87)

 As Marilyn went into her later years, her motto was “getting old is not easy.”
 Life challenges and health issues affecting her mobility never impacted her sharp wit, sense of humor or positive outlook.
 She never complained and always seemed to find “the good” in any situation.
 When leaving this world, the most that anyone can hope is to make their mark; and Marilyn did so with grace.
 She left an impression on the lives, hearts and memories of friends and family alike, which one day will bring a smile once the bittersweet pain of passing subsides.
 As she spent a lifetime serving others, we are confident that the gate to the next journey was guided by a “divine welcome committee,” including her husband Omar, son Kim, sister Nancy, and a plethora of loved ones awaiting her arrival.
 With sad hearts, she is survived by her immediate family: Keith and Christy Snyder, Richard Snyder and Diane Clearwater, Ann Margaret Snyder Alba, Lisa Marie Snyder, Brian Richard Snyder and Brooke Annette Snyder, sister Margie Close and brother Jack Vollmer, along with many beloved nieces, nephews, great-nieces and great-nephews.
 She was and remains loved by all and will be missed.

-A Celebration of Marilyn's Life will be held in Coldwater, Michigan this spring on a date to be determined.
+A Celebration of Marilyn's Life will be held on Saturday, June 17, 2017 at Dutcher Funeral Home, 440 W. Chicago Street, in Coldwater, Michigan, 49306 Visitation will be at 11:00 A.M., with Service following at 12:00 P.M.
 You can sign the online guest book at www.kroeze-wolffis.com.
 Arrangements are by Kroeze-Wolffis Funeral Home, Inc. of Fremont.